Skip to main content

 Peripheral Nerve Surgery Neurosurgery Resident

-The Peripheral Nerve Surgery fellow will learn treatment of peripheral nerve tumors, complex entrapment syndromes, peripheral nerve injuries and their repair, pain disorders, CNS disorders that benefit from peripheral nerve surgery (including spinal cord injury and spasticity), and surgical diagnosis.
+The Peripheral Nerve Surgery fellow will learn treatment of peripheral nerve tumors, complex entrapment syndromes, peripheral nerve injuries, pain disorders, CNS disorders that benefit from peripheral nerve surgery (including spinal cord injury and spasticity), and surgical diagnosis.
 Expertise is built in anatomy, MR and ultrasound imaging, electrodiagnostic studies, and neurostimulation.
 Clinical practice is integrated with neurology and plastic hand surgery.
 Minimally invasive and endoscopic techniques, including spinal, are emphasized.

 Mark Mahan, MD